opensuiwallet/chrome-kit-docs/docs/Hooks/useWallet.md

 order: 1
 ---

-# useWallet
+# useWalletKit

-Maybe `useWallet` is the most useful [React Hook]((https://reactjs.org/docs/hooks-intro.html)).
-You can get properties and call functions of a connected wallet before [WalletProvider](/docs/components/walletprovider) fetch all the properties and functions.
+Maybe `useWalletKit` is the most useful [React Hook]((https://reactjs.org/docs/hooks-intro.html)).
+You can get properties and call functions of a connected wallet before [WalletKitProvider](/docs/components/walletprovider) fetch all the properties and functions.

-Don't forget to run it in a React component under `WalletProvider`.
+Don't forget to run it in a React component under `WalletKitProvider`.

 ## Usage

 ```
-import { useWallet } from "@opensui/wallet-kit";
+import { useWalletKit } from "@opensui/wallet-kit";

 function App() {
-  const wallet = useWallet();
+  const wallet = useWalletKit();
   console.log("wallet status", wallet.status);
 }
 ```